 3. Now move your upper hand under the second and continue “walking” your hands down toward the horizon, counting the hands as your go.

-Tip: Keep in mind situational awareness when hiking and estimating sunset.
-The canopy of the woods will hide alot of sunlight and it will get dark sooner than ‘sunset’.
-While it may not seem detrimental, when you’re talking about pre-dusk and walking in the woods it can get dangerous, and dark, very fast.
+Tip: Keep in mind situational awareness when hiking in the woods and estimating the time of sunset.
+The canopy of trees will hide alot of sunlight and it will get dark sooner than ‘sunset’.
+Especially if mountainous.

 Generally speaking, as you become more experienced in the outdoors, it becomes fairly easy to tell how long until sunset, just by observing the sun’s position at any time.
 That said, hopefully this tip helps.